Bureau of Intelligence and Research: Iraq War

+Myer arrest (2009)

 In June 2009, the Federal Bureau of Investigation (FBI) arrested former INR employee Walter Kendall Myers on charges of serving as an illegal agent of the Cuban government for nearly 30 years and conspiring to provide classified U.S. information to the Cuban government.
 Myers had worked in the INR from 2000 to 2007.
 His arrest was the culmination of a three-year joint investigation by the FBI and the Department of State Diplomatic Security Service.